Sisters in Lucky Plaza accident were 'extremely generous' to friends, family, says brother

 SISTERS WERE GENEROUS, CHEERFUL, CHATTY

 Both sisters had been working in Singapore for nearly 30 years.
-Ms Arlyn arrived first, with Ms Arceli following a few months later in which year?.
+Ms Arlyn arrived first, with Ms Arceli following a few months later in 1990.

 He described both of his sisters as generous, cheerful and chatty.